lupyuen/lora-sx1262/README.md

 - ["PineCone BL602 RISC-V Board Receives LoRa Packets"](https://lupyuen.github.io/articles/lora2)

-__CAUTION: Sending a LoRa Message on PineDio USB (not PineDio BL602) above 29 bytes will cause message corruption!__
+__CAUTION: Sending a LoRa Message on PineDio USB (not BL602) above 29 bytes will cause message corruption!__

-__CAUTION: Receiving a LoRa Message on PineDio USB (not PineDio BL602) above 28 bytes will cause message corruption!__
+__CAUTION: Receiving a LoRa Message on PineDio USB (not BL602) above 28 bytes will cause message corruption!__

 (CH341 SPI seems to have trouble transferring a block of 32 bytes)